infor-design/enterprise-wc/src/ids-radio/README.md

 </ids-radio-group>
 <button id="btn-radio-validate">Validate</button>
 ```

-Then can check validation with `JavaScript`
+You can also check validation with the JS api.

 ```javascript
 document.querySelector('#btn-radio-validate').addEventListener('click', () => {